v-yuzhichen/azure-powershell/src/ADDomainServices/README.md

 # identity-correction-for-post: true

 directive:
-  - from: swagger-document
-    where: $.definitions..pfxCertificatePassword
-    transform: $.format = "password"
-  - from: swagger-document
-    where: $.definitions..trustPassword
-    transform: $.format = "password"
   # Following is two common directive which are normally required in all the RPs
   # 1. Remove the unexpanded parameter set
   # 2. For New-* cmdlets, ViaIdentity is not required, so CreateViaIdentityExpanded is removed as well